 The point of view of a professional

 Teachers, psychologists, and psychotherapists all agree that the number of children in the family does not define the personal well-being of each child.
 What defines it, is conscious and mature parenthood.
 Only in a family with wise and understanding parents, there will not be jealousy and rivalry reigning in it, and an only child would not grow into an egotistical individual.
 In a family where parents love their child, but do not place them on a «pedestal».
 Where the child’s needs are respected, but parents do not rush to respond to whims and tantrums right away.
-Where parents care about their baby but nevertheless give them an opportunity to have «first-hand» experiences and to accumulate knowledge.
+Where parents care about their babies but allow them to have «first-hand» experiences and accumulate knowledge.

 The particularities of raising the only child

 When the only child is being raised in the family, the parents may come across the following issues: